StoryCloud/webkit-assign/README.md

 # webkit-assign

-Due to [WebKit issue #138038][], assigning to properties on an object created with `Object.create` under strict mode may result in the error `TypeError:
-Attempted to assign to readonly property.`.
+Due to [WebKit issue #138038][], assigning to a property on an object created with `Object.create` may result in the error `TypeError: Attempted to assign to readonly property.`.
 This bug is known to affect iOS 8 users and is particularly likely to happen in recent versions of [Angular.js][] (at least version `1.4.2`).

 This utility rewrites the following code